PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 created within just two years.
 As a consequence any mapping of names to other biological entities can become outdated, and therefore invalid.
-These taxonomic changes have profound implications for the way we perceive biodiversity at global scales [@Dikow2009BioRes], to the point were taxonomic revisions should sometimes be actively conducted to improve *e.g.* conservation outcomes [@Melville2021RetApp].
+These taxonomic changes have profound implications for the way we perceive biodiversity at global scales [@Dikow2009BioRes], to the point where taxonomic revisions should sometimes be actively conducted to improve *e.g.* conservation outcomes [@Melville2021RetApp].